 Yankee Boy Basin Road is a 9.3 mile moderately trafficked point-to-point trail located near Ouray, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs and horses are also able to use this trail.

 off road driving

 The first half of the trail is fairly easy.
 After that it gets a little more dificult, but a car with good clearance with a good driver will be able to make it.
 There are a few steep dips and some high points so a car with a long wheelbase or bad approch and departure angles would have a hard time.
 Once you make it to the rest rooms at the bottom of the basin it gets to be a moderate 4X4 road.
 A stock SUV with decent clearance and 4-low mode can make it if you drive carefully and pick the right lines.
 Stunning natural beauty and amazing wildflowers One of the most popular destinations in the Ouray area due to its stunning natural beauty, rich history and colorful wildflowers.
 At the height of spring color, photographers flock to the area.
 Popular landmarks include the Drinking Cup, Twin Falls, Atlas Mill, Camp Bird Mine and the rock overhang.
 Because the area is used so heavily, camping is restricted to designated areas and a fee is charged to camp.
 High Point 12,400 ft., Best time to go: Mid July-Sept.
 Located in Uncompahgre National Forest.
 For current conditions call Ouray Ranger District (970) 240-5300.
 The lower portion of the trail is easy.
 Beyond the toilet, the trail gets rocky, narrow and steep, but is suitable for aggressive, high-clearance, stock SUVs.
 A gate for the upper portion of the trail is closed until the snow melts, usually in late June or early July.